 The defendant, previously convicted of abusing multiple children and serving a 14-year prison sentence, is accused of a pattern of predatory behavior.
 The lawsuit highlights systemic issues, noting over 150 church leaders have faced similar accusations since 2001.

-sexual abuse lawsuit.
-The lawsuit was filed by a woman who alleges that 2 leaders of that Church sexually abused her over a long period of time when she was a child in the early 1990s.
-The lawsuit claims that the church leaders groomed and molested the plaintiff over a 1 year period and then began raping her when she was 8 years old.
+The LDS Church lawsuit was filed by a woman who alleges that two leaders of that Church sexually abused her over a long period of time when she was a child in the early 1990s.
+The lawsuit claims that the church leaders groomed and molested the plaintiff over a 1-year period and then began raping her when she was 8 years old.
 Some of the alleged acts of abuse took place at the church’s meetinghouse.

 September 16, 2024 – New LDS Sex Abuse Lawsuit in New York